CurlyWurly-1/Jetson_nano_2GB_Setup_tips/README.md

    - Insert the power cable and it will boot up - follow the onscreen instructions until you get to desktop

 2) HOW TO INSTALL A FAN ON HEATSINK
+   - Shutdown / remove power
-   - Install a fan (e.g. Noctua NF-A4x20 5V PWM )
+   - Install a fan (e.g. Noctua NF-A4x20 5V PWM ) and connect the 4 pin plug to the 4 pin connector
+   - Insert power cable to boot up
    - Open a terminal and execute
      - git clone  https://github.com/Pyrestone/jetson-fan-ctl
      - sudo ./install.sh